-Management will with the Compliance Function assess and review this conflicts of interest policy on an at least annual basis and will take all appropriate measures to address any deficiencies.
-For these purposes, over-reliance on disclosure of conflicts of interest will be considered a deficiency in this conflicts of interest policy.
-Any amendments to this policy will be approved by the Rothschild & Co board.
+The Board will with Compliance assess and review this conflicts of interest policy on an at least annual basis and will take all appropriate measures to address any deficiencies.
+For these purposes, over-reliance on disclosure of conflicts of interest will be considered a deficiency in observing this policy.
+Any material amendments to this policy will be approved by the Rothschild & Co board.

-Detailed procedure
+11. Detailed procedure